lrchnnng/forestfest/README.md

 * Sign up to the newsletter
 * Navigate to social media pages for more information and images

+Another goal for my website is to create an intuitive experience making the page easy to navigate without the user having to think too much about their next move.
+With the understanding that my user demographic is most likely viewing the website across a variety of devices, I have made sure that the site is fully responsive across screen sizes in order to optimize user experience.

 ### Scope
 The second plane of UX looks at the **scope** of the website.
 What does the user have to do in order to reach the goals for the website.
 Do they need to search?
 Do they need to sign up to a newsletter?